-A person who has experienced sexual harassment may need to share the distress with someone in whom she or he has confidence and respect.
+A person who has experienced sexual harassment may need to share the distress with someone in whom they have confidence and respect.
 If you are chosen, remember that however inadequate you feel, the other person trusts and respects you enough to share a matter of concern with you.